OndrejKutil/Discord-bot/README.md

 - Commands for games, fun, science and much more

 - Prefix is fixed: !
+(Working on that)

 - [Invite link](https://discord.com/api/oauth2/authorize?client_id=842061459155320873&permissions=1643898207444&scope=bot%20applications.commands)